ZtheLeader/hacker-news/README.md

 Unit tests can be run by using `yarn test` command.

 ### Version Control and Branches
 I've used git as version control and I've made extensive commits with self explanatory messages so that my progress is highlighted through commits.
+See all commits by running `git log`.

 I've also made a few branches

  1. **`master`** is the default branch which has all the commits of other branches `merge`d in it.
  2. **`hackerNews/design-ui`** as the name suggests, I designed all the static UI and wrote Sass in this branch.